-While our artificial intelligence-driven lidar-based sensing system can be applied to different use cases across end markets, approximately 0% and 81% of our revenue during the three months ended March 31, 2024 and 2023, respectively, was generated from automotive applications with few customers in the aerospace, delivery, shuttle, railway, mining, and aviation sectors.
+While our artificial intelligence-driven lidar-based sensing system can be applied to different use cases across end markets, approximately 70% and 52% of our revenue during the twelve months ended December 31, 2023 and 2022, respectively, was generated from automotive applications with few customers in the aerospace, delivery, shuttle, railway, mining, and aviation sectors.
 Despite the fact that the automotive industry has expended considerable effort to research and test lidar products for ADAS and autonomous driving applications, the automotive industry may not introduce lidar products in commercially available vehicles on a time frame that matches our expectations, or at all.
 We have experienced a number of instances where potential automotive OEMs have delayed their programs for the inclusion of lidar in their end products.
 We continually study emerging and competing sensing technologies and methodologies and we may incorporate new sensing technologies to our product portfolio over time.
 However, lidar products remain relatively new and it is possible that other sensing modalities, or a new disruptive modality based on new or existing technologies, including a combination of technologies, will achieve acceptance or leadership in the ADAS and autonomous driving space.
 Even if lidar products are used in initial generations of autonomous driving technology and ADAS products, we cannot guarantee that lidar products will be designed into or included in subsequent generations of such commercialized technology.
 The speed of market adoption and growth for ADAS or autonomous vehicles is difficult, if not impossible, to predict, and it is more difficult to predict this market's future growth in light of the economic consequences of the lingering effects of the COVID-19 pandemic and other macroeconomic factors.
-Although we currently believe we have a differentiated market leading technology for the autonomous vehicle market, by the time mass market adoption of autonomous vehicle technology is achieved, we expect competition among providers of sensing technology based on lidar and other modalities to increase substantially.
-If, by the time autonomous vehicle technology achieves mass market adoption, commercialization of lidar products is not successful, or not as successful as we or the market expects, or if other sensing modalities gain acceptance by developers of ADAS products, automotive OEMs, regulators, safety organizations, or other market participants, our business, results of operations, and financial condition will be materially and adversely affected.
+Although we currently believe we have a differentiated market leading technology for the autonomous vehicle market, by the time mass market adoption of autonomous vehicle technology is achieved, we expect comp